padrinobook/padrinobook/chapters/login_and_registration.md

 end
 ```

+Please note that I've added the `lib/Infrastructure/Mail` folder to have better order and separation of files.

 We are not using the single `deliver` method here because our file does not have access to it.
 Instead we have
 to take `JobVacancy::App.deliver` way to access the mail[^found-out]